alexkarezin/jabref-wiki/Releasing-a-new-Version.md

 ## Prepare project files

 1. `CHANGELOG.md`
-Replace Version.
+Change version from `Unreleased` to v3.5.
-At ther very end of the file:
+At the very end of the file:
 `[3.4]: https://github.com/JabRef/jabref/compare/v3.3...v3.4`
 2. `README.md`
 Replace